Hungbanh1/GO_test/README.md

-How to build application in local:
+How to build apAplication in local :
-Step 1 : Download Xammp(v7.4)
+Step 1 : Download Xampp (v7.4)
-Step 2 : In Xammp, open phpMyadmin (http://localhost/phpmyadmin)
+Step 2 : In Xampp Control Panel, start module apache and MySQl, open phpMyadmin (http://localhost/phpmyadmin) Step 3 : Click new , and create database (GO)
-Step 3 : Click new , and create database (GO), Create Step 4 : Click database GO , and import SQL.
+Step 4 : Click database GO , and import SQL.
-Step 5 : In xammp control panel , start module apache and MySQL Step 6 : Access the Project from Browser (http://localhost/GO/)
+Step 5 : Access the Project from Browser (http://localhost/GO/)